 Feedback.
 I consider both the act of receiving and giving feedback a gift.
 Feel free to provide direct feedback to me in whatever format you prefer (sync or async), whenever you want.
 You don’t need to ask for permission and be direct, but not mean.
 It doesn’t have to be big or perfect.
 On the contrary, timely, actionable and, continuous feedback is the best approach.
 I take great pleasure in providing feedback as well, so if you want my input on anything, just let me know.

-Things I enjoy 🔗
+Things I enjoy or do well 🔗

 and that I’m happy to help with if I can.